CFIA-NCFAD/wgscovplot/README.md

 Copyright 2021 Canadian Food Inspection Agency of Canada, Government of Canada.

-Distributed under the MIT license.
+WGSCOVPLOT is available under the Apache License V2.

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->